datha2703/datha2703/Mac-Shortcuts.md

 - Exit window by Command + Q
 - Search history in terminal by Ctrl + r
 - Delete under the cursor by Function + Delete
+- Selecting square block of text by, hold shift and option, and select.

 - Screen shot
   - Command + Shift + 4 → to take screenshot and save as file.
   - Command + Shift + Control + 4 → to take screenshot and copy captured image into clipboard.
   - Use + 3 to capture full screen .
+  - Open 'Preview' application, create new image and Command+v to paste image from clipboard.

 - Copy + V
   - Move folder/file